Moebirdie/Week-One-BootCamp/README.md

 ## Usage

-This assignment can be used as examples of SEO and accessibility improvements.
+This Horiseon Website Assignment can be used as examples of SEO and accessibility improvements.

 ## Updates and Refactoring items updated 4/13/2023